salaboy/platforms-on-k8s/chapter-4/README.md

 We will define the configuration of Staging environment using a Git repository.
 The [`argo-cd/staging` directory](argo-cd/staging/) contains the definition of a Helm chart that can be synced to multiple Kubernetes Clusters.

-# Prerequisites and installation
+## Prerequisites and installation

 - We need a Kubernetes Cluster, we will use Kubernetes [KinD](https://kind.sigs.k8s.io/) in this tutorial
-- Install ArgoCD in your cluster, [follow this instructions](https://argo-cd.readthedocs.io/en/stable/getting_started/) and optionallyu install the argocd CLI
+- Install ArgoCD in your cluster, [follow this instructions](https://argo-cd.readthedocs.io/en/stable/getting_started/) and optionally install the argocd CLI
 - You can fork/copy [this repository](http://github.com/salaboy/platforms-on-k8s/) as if you want to change the configuration for the application you will need to have write access to the repository.
 We will be using the directory `chapter-4/argo-cd/staging/`

 [Create a KinD Cluster as we did in Chapter 2](../chapter-2/README.md#creating-a-local-cluster-with-kubernetes-kind).